anand0xff/FourierOpticsJHU2021/Class1.md

    (in your mind) to this in-memory array --- what physical thing does the numerical array span?
 What physical quantity is represented by a complex number (an element) of this numerical array?

+   **Exercise 1: familiarity with matrixDFT (see testMFT.py)**

+   Create a real 2-D 100 x 100 pupil array
+   (e.g. by using makedisk() from TestDFT.py), unity over a circular pupil, zero elsewhere, and a zero-filled real phase array of the same size.
+Call makedisk() with radius=50.0

+   Create a complex array representing the "complex amplitude" of a flat wave arriving at the pupil from a 'straight-on' (i.e. on-axis) very distant source (phase=0 everywhere):

+   	pupilarray = pupil * np.exp(1j * phase)
+	# Calculate the Fourier transform of pupilarray:

+  	import poppy.matrixDFT as matrixDFT mft = matrixDFT.MatrixFourierTransform()
+  	imagefield = mft.perform(pupilarray, focalplane_size, focalplane_npix)

+  	### the pupil field is complex ###
+  	### the image field is complex ###
+  	### ALL FIELDS ARE COMPLEX.    ###  even if they have zero imaginary values
+  	### INTENSITY is REAL, >= 0    ###

+   using 100 and 400 for focalplane_size (in resolution elements lambda/D, implicit) and focalplane_npix (pur number, integer).
+Write the imagefield absolute value and phase (the np_array.angle property) into a 2-slice fits cube (for example)  and look at them.

+   I count two reals, p and q, in one complex python number p+1j*q

+- How many distict real numbers are there in an arbitrary complex pupilarray?
+- How many real numbers are in the imagefield complex array in the two cases you just calculated?

+-  How do you calculate the image intensity array from the imagefield array (in python)?
+All the image intensity array's elements are, of course, positive or zero.

+-  What physical dimensions do you give to the image array sample pitch (incorrectly but frequently called 'image pixel size')?
+It helps to know the theoretical structure of a perfect point spread function of a circular telescope.
+Remind yourself of the term "resolution limit" from the theoretical part above.